bloominstituteoftechnology/ios-sprint-challenge-favorite-artists/README.md

 The requirements for this project are as follows:

 1. A model object that represents an artist.
 It should have the following properties:
-    - Their name.
+    - Artist name
-    - Their biography.
+    - Artist biography.
-    - The year that they formed. **This must be a primitive.**
+    - The year the Artist formed. **This must be a primitive.**
 2. A category called `NSJSONSerialization`.
 In this category add:
     - An initializer to create your model object from a dictionary.